MikaelHashiCorp/hashicorp-stack-centos/packer/README.md

-# hashicorp-stack-ubuntu box
+# hashicorp-stack-centos box

-These are the packer build files for the `watsonian/hashicorp-stack-ubuntu` box.
+These are the packer build files for the `mikaelhashicorp/hashicorp-stack-centos` box.
-The box itself is based on the `bento/ubuntu-21.04` box and pre-loads the following:
+The box itself is based on the `bento/centos-21.04` box and pre-loads the following:

 - Consul Enterprise, Nomad Enterprise, and Vault Enterprise pre-installed.
 - `jq`, `cfssl`, `cfssljson`, and `cfssl-certinfo` pre-installed.